bludit/blog/bludit-2-3-0/index.md

 ## Download
 - [Bludit v2.3](https://df6m0u2ovo2fu.cloudfront.net/builds/bludit-2-3.zip)

+## Update from v2.x
+- Copy and replace old files with the new files.
+- The plugin `Menu` and `Lastest content` was deleted and replaced by the new plugin `Navigation`.
+- The theme `kernel-panic` was removed as the default theme, but you can still use it.
+- After updated the files is recommended to login to the admin panel and check the settings.

 ## Demo
 There are a few demos running with this new version.
 These demos are refreshing every 1 hour and the uploader for images is disabled.
 - https://demo.bludit.com